Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Continue the steady climb on the CP-1701 on sidewalks, then continue on the Rúa Drozo, a narrow and rural road once again.

-In not quite one kilometer enter the town of Anceis.
+After not quite one kilometer, enter the town of Anceis.
 There is a nice information board here and a fountain, the Fonte de San Antonio.
 There are trees and benches here to rest if needed.

 Entering the Town of Anceis on day one of the La Coruña Arm of the Camino InglésEntering the Town of Anceis